BARNALIXD/Task-Management-App/NEON_SETUP.md

 1. Your backend server should connect automatically
 2. Test the API by visiting `http://localhost:5000/api/health`
 3. Start your frontend with `npm start` in the frontend folder
-4. Your todo app should now be fully functional!
+4. Your task management app should now be fully functional!

 ## Alternative: Using NeonDB Dashboard